Convert KML Placemarks to SVG Polygons

 Of course, there are many different projections and of course, if you listen to the internet, ALL of them are terrible for one reason or another.

-We have our polygons properly flattened, but we can’t yet ship them to our users.
+Our polygons are now properly flattened, but we can’t ship them to our users yet.

-As the source KML files are too precise for our needs, so are our KML files.
+As the KML source files are too precise for our needs, so is our SVG output.

-Fortunately, the field of geometry is full of interesting algorithms ready to solve our problems, so picking a simplification algorithm was as easy as 2 google searches:
+Fortunately, the field of geometry is full of interesting algorithms ready to solve our problems.
+Picking a simplification algorithm was as easy as 2 google searches: